Raisin-Pi/timelapse-setup/worksheet.md

 Open the file browser and preview the image to see the picture itself.
 If you're happy this worked as intended, and the date and time were given in the filename, continue to automation.

-## Step 3: Schedule taking pictures
+## Étape 3: Schedule taking pictures

 Now you have a Bash script which takes pictures and timestamps them, you can schedule the script to be run at an interval, say every minute.